• Alfred M. Hallmark

 Picture

-The hardest thing about marker hunting in Fayette County is they do have a lot of markers on private property but every time we visit we seem to be able access anotherodthese, it's just been slow going.
+The hardest thing about marker hunting in Fayette County is they do have several markers on private property but every time we visit we seem to be able access another of these, it's just been slow going.
 There are few missing markers Flatonia City Hospital and Opera House is missing its medallion & plate.
 The First Roadside Park in Texas and the Original Site of First Oil Mill in Texas subject markers have been missing for many years.
 I have written to the Fayette County Historical Commission to see if there are any plans to replace them.
 Rabb House burnt down in 1999.
-The Earthman Farm had their marker stolen and wanted to replace it but the Historical Commission denied the application due to the text on the marker being unsubstantiated (I think it's just not politically correct, but that's just my opinion).
-The original Lyons Lodge No.195, A. F.& A. M. is now an auto parts store and almost unrecognizable from the first building the medallion & plate is no longer on the building.
-In this county it can also be the difference of several years between when the marker appears on the atlas and when it actually is erected.
+The Earthman Farm had their marker stolen and the owner wanted to replace it but the Historical Commission denied the application due to the text on the marker text being unsubstantiated (I think it's just not politically correct, but that's just my opinion).
+The original Lyons Lodge No. 195, A. F.& A. M. is now an auto parts store and almost unrecognizable from the original building the medallion & plate is no longer on the building.
+In this county there can also be a difference of several years between when the marker appears in the atlas and when its actually is erected.

 7th December, 2019 - On review, all the old private property markers still prove to be difficult, the Texas Historical Commission lists markers for several markers for cemeteries that were added many years ago but I'm unable to confirm these have been placed, there are some new markers that I believe have been stalled due to lack of foundry.